woocommerce/woocommerce-stellar/readme.txt

 Want to get involved with the WooCommerce Stellar extension's development, join us on [GitHub](http://github.com/Prospress/woocommerce-stellar).

+= Disclaimers =

+The Woo logo and the WooCommerce name are trademarks of Automattic Inc. No affiliation or endorsement of this plugin by Automattic is intended or implied.

 == Installation ==

 1. Upload the plugin's files to the `/wp-content/plugins/` directory